 Sleeplessness

-Please keep in mind that depression, like all illnesses, may present itself with some symptoms but not others.
+Please keep in mind that depression, like all illnesses, may present with some symptoms but not others.
 Depression can vary greatly but the following are some of the most commonly experienced symptoms.

 Our team relies on a variety of methods and modalities.
 Previously referred to as an eclectic approach, it is now known as an integrated approach.
-We utilize various modalities to meet the needs of each particular client best.
+We utilize various modalities to meet the needs of each particular client.
 This allows us to treat depression from a variety of different angles.
 The most important part of our treatment plans involve getting to the root of the problem, addressing any trauma, building confidence and resilience, supplements, and medication, if needed.

 While it is normal to feel a little down once in a while, depression is characterized as prolonged sadness that starts affecting your day-to-day life.
 A diagnosis is required for people with depression when feelings last all day for more than two weeks.
 Onset is more common during late teens to mid-twenties, but the stresses of life can cause depression at any stage in life.